FairoozAzim/fly-away-client-side/README.md

 # About the Project
-This is a demo website for a Mental Health Care Center.
+This is a demo Tourism Website.
 ## Tech Stack Used
-This project is build using React, Firebase Authentication, React-Bootstrap
+This project is build using React, Firebase Authentication, React-Bootstrap, MongoDb for Database

 ### Functionalities

-* Firebase Authentication
-* Services, Service Details, Forms using React Hook Form
-* Email-password and Google Login
+* Firebase Authentication for Email-password and Google Login
+* Tour Packages Details
+* Booking History
+* Manage all bookings
+* Add new tour plan
+* Delete a booking
+* Update Booking status
+* In summary, CRUD operations are implemented